SelinaZZ/SuperTravel/README.md

 - folium
 - sys

-# If you have errors in importing any of the previous packages, please try:
+# If you have errors in importing any of the previous packages,
+please try:
+'''
-- !pip install (packagename) in jupyter notebook
+!pip install (packagename) in jupyter notebook
+'''
+or run:
+'''

-# 2nd choice: run conda install
+conda install package name
+'''

 - The chromedriver is the software that needed to be downloaded outside jupyter notebook
 - The chromedriver has been added to github

 # Run Instructions:
 - The path.csv needed to be changed.